 The back of the device is ridged, which in theory makes it easier to hold, but we're not convinced.
 The Kindle and Kindle Paperwhite are perfectly easy to hold in one hand, and they might actually be easier to hold up than the Kindle Oasis, because of their smaller size.
 This is one of the Kindle Oasis features that feels a little superfluous.

 The Oasis does have a metal finish rather than plastic, and it's undoubtedly pleasant to the touch.
 The screen sits flush with the front of the device as well, and we have to admit it does have a premium appearance: it looks like an eReader that costs a bit extra.
-Your colour options are gold (like our review unit) or graphite.
+Your color options are gold (like our review unit) or graphite.

 We're pleased to report that the Kindle Oasis is fully waterproof, so it's also going to survive a dunk in the bath or the paddling pool.
 Unfortunately it still makes use of the older microUSB standard for charging.
 That's fine, and you do get a cable in the box, but it would be easier in terms of cable clutter if it just used USB-C like pretty much everything else nowadays.